Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Discussion and conclusion

-Additional analyses could examine the effect of alternative curves representations\footnote{Such as the original form $P(q)$ and/or unconstrained forms (c.f. section \ref{subsec:monotonic}).}, the vector space dimension, the use of a single versus hour-specific representation and the calibration window size on both curves and clearing price forecasting performance.
-Besides, more complex non-linear models such as feedforward neural networks could be considered to jointly predict the 24-hour score matrix.
-Finally, the recent switch to 15-min intervals in European day-ahead markets, making no longer 24 but 96 curves pairs to predict, could justify a functional rather than multivariate perspective to capture intraday dependence.
+The present study focused exclusively on point forecasting.
+A natural extension is to examine whether modeling uncertainty at the curve level --- rather than at the price level --- can also improve probabilistic price forecasts.
+Additional analyses could also examine the effect of alternative curves representations, the use of a single versus hour-specific representation and the calibration window size, on both curve and price forecasting performance.
+A detailed analysis on model interpretation, identifying the relative effects of lagged endogenous, exogenous and day-type dummy variables would definitely be valuable.
+Besides, more complex non-linear models such as feedforward neural networks could be considered to jointly predict the 24 vector representations within a single model.
+Finally, the recent switch to 15-min intervals in European day-ahead markets, making no longer 24 but 96 curves pairs to predict, could justify a functional data rather than multivariate perspective to capture intraday dependence.
 These aspects will be explored in future research.